 1) The plant requires very low acidity (3-4pH)

-2) The seed viability is short (after you expose it to air and it starts to dry, it allegedly will not last more than day or two; and
+2) The seed viability is short (after you expose it to air and it starts to dry, it allegedly will not last more than day or two); and

-3) They are SUPER slow growing…if you scroll down you can see a side by side comparison to another plant I sprouted at the same time (soursop)
+3) They are SUPER slow growing…if you scroll down you can see a side by side comparison to another plant I sprouted at the same time (soursop) and you will be amazed at the size difference considering I planted the seeds on the exact same day.

 I have grown my 2 miracle berries from seed…IN CANADA!

 I planted my seeds at the end of August 2017 and saw first signs of growth around 4 weeks later on Sept 25, 2017.
+I really have to say though, if a guy like me can grow a miracle berry indoors in Canada… then everyone, everywhere should also be able to grow a miracle fruit plant.

-Care & Cultivation: Tips for growing Miracle Fruit
+Care & Cultivation: Tips for growing Miracle Fruit Indoors

 pH DOWN!
 Synsepalum dulcificum needs acidic root conditions